 Blending of underlying portfolios within asset sectors and tilts towards different manager's styles, depending on the economic cycle, also has the potential to reduce volatility.
 The investment team and investment committee remain confident that the Fiducian philosophy of liquidity and transparency will also benefit investors.
-A new fund, the Ultra Growth Fund, was launched during the year.

-Implementation of our processes has achieved consistently steady results over the long term.
-As a result, Fiducian continues to grow its role as the investment manager for clients of financial planners, a number of small wholesale mandates by notable charities, endowment funds and some high net worth individuals.
+Implementation of our processes has achieved consistently steady results over the longer term.
+As a result, Fiducian continues to grow its role as the investment manager for clients of Financial Advisers, a number of wholesale mandates by notable charities, endowment funds and some high net worth individuals.